bernardobap21/DMP-Evaluation-through-integration-of-maDMPs-and-FIPs/README.md

 The API is available locally at `http://127.0.0.1:8000/docs`.

-Or in the web at  `https://dmp-evaluation.onrender.com/docs`.
+Or in the web at  `https://dmp-evaluation.onrender.com/docs#/default/evaluate_evaluate__post`.

-When using the interactive documentation, upload your maDMP file and select one of the available mapping files from the dropdown.
+Click the Try it out button and then, upload your maDMP file and select one of the available FIPs for the evaluation from the dropdown.

 ## FAIR Implementation Profile mapping